 The Victorian Pride Centre has been the result of a lot of hard work by some remarkable people.
-The centre wouldn’t be what it is today without the commitment of our Board of Directors and staff.
+The centre wouldn’t be what it is today without the commitment of our Volunteer Board of Directors and staff.

 Chair, Victorian Planning Authority